seton-hall-university/nj-makerDay-2016-docs/home-automation/sketch.md

 # The "Sketch"

 Programs written using Arduino Software (IDE) are called sketches.
 These sketches are written in the text editor and are saved with the file extension .ino[^1].
+Our sketch uses a couple of .ino files as a package instead of using one long file.
+The most recent code is available on [GitHub](https://github.com/shuWebDev/nj-makerDay-2016).
+From the project page, [download the ZIP](https://github.com/shuWebDev/nj-makerDay-2016/archive/master.zip) file by clicking the button on the right hand side.

 ---